-Waterbody Class Bacteria Criteria

-Fresh water

-Class AA As naturally occurs 1

-Class A As naturally occurs 1

-Class B Between May 15 th and Sept.
-30 th E. coli of human and domestic animal origin shall not to exceed a geometric mean of 64/100mL or an instantaneous level of 236/100mL

-Class C Class C May 15 th - Sept.
-30 th E. coli of human and domestic animal origin shall not to exceed a geometric mean of 126/100mL or an instantaneous level of 236/100mL

-Class GPA (for lakes and ponds <10 acres in size)

-Marine/Estuarine

-Class SA As naturally occurs

-Class SB Enterococcus of human and domestic animal origin not higher than geometric mean of 8/100mL or instantaneous level of 54/100mL from 5/15 to 9/30 May not exceed National Shellfish Sanitation Program criteria for shellfish harvesting

-Class SCEnterococcus of human and domestic animal origin not higher than geometric mean of 14/100mL or instantaneous level of 94/100mL from 5/15 to 9/30 May not exceed National Shellfish Sanitation Program criteria for restricted shellfish harves
+Waterbody Class erbody Class Bacteria Criteria Fresh water Class AA As naturally occurs1 Class A As naturally occurs 1 Class B Between May 15 th and Sept.
+30 th E. coli of human and domestic animal origin shall not to exceed a geometric mean of 64/100mL or an instantaneous level of 236/100mL Class C Class C May 15 th - Sept.
+30 th E. coli of human and domestic animal origin shall not to exceed a geometric mean of 126/100mL or an instantaneous level of 236/100mL Class GPA (for lakes and ponds <10 acres in size) and ponds <10 acres E. coli of human origin shall not exceed a geometric mean of 29/100mL or an instantaneous Marine/Estuarine Class SA As naturally occurs Class SB Enterococcus of human and domestic animal origin not higher than geometric mean of 8/100mL or instantaneous level of 54/100mL from 5/15 to 9/30 May not exceed National Shellfish Sanitation Program criteria for shellfish harvesting Class SC Class SC Enterococcus of human and domestic animal origin not higher than geometric mean of 14/100mL or instantaneous level of 94/100mL from 5/15 to 9/30 May not exceed National Shellfish Sanitation Program criteria for restricted shellfish harvesting